Lastrellik/Calico-Home-Security/docs/circuit_diagrams/module_WIFI/README.md

 IFTTT Setup
 ===========

-You are going to need an acount at [IFTTT](https://ifttt.com/).
+You are going to need an account at [IFTTT](https://ifttt.com/).
 Create an account, verify your email address, etc. before continuing.

 After you have created your IFTT account, install the IFTTT app on you cell phone.
 IFTTT has apps for both iOS and Android.
 Log in on your cell phone and go through the initial setup steps on your phone.